RGB00255/VeryCoolDiscordBot/README.md

 discord.py documentation: https://discordpy.readthedocs.io/en/latest/index.html

 # Requirements:
+  For the meme command to work you need to have a Reddit account.
+Create an app and put your "client_id", "secret_id", and "user_agent" in data/reddit/config.json.

+  A Discord account.

   Run "pip3 install -r requirements.txt" to install all the requirements installable from pip3

   Other required packages: